Septias/bachelor-thesis/overview.typ

 - Array elements are delimited by spaces, which is uncommon and records can be marked _recursive_ with the `rec` keyword.
 Both of these datatypes are _immutable_ but there are the concat operations (*Record-Concat* and *Array-Concat*) that can be used to create new, bigger datatypes.
 - Record lookups can be static (with a given label) or dynamic, with an arbitrary expression t, that has to reduce to a string.
 This is further discussed in @dynamic_lookup.
 - Let statements can have multiple bindigs $a_1 = t_1; … ; a_n = t_n$ before the `in` keyword appears.
-- The with expression expects an arbitrary expression that reduces to a record.
-Every field from the record is then added to the scope of the next exrpession.
+- The with-expression expects an arbitrary expression that reduces to a record.
+Every field from the record is then added to the scope of the next expression without shadowing existing variables.
+This is further discussed in @with.

 #colored_box(title: "Syntax: Record and Let fields", color: blue)[
   $